krumbunny/glazemixup.com/src/manual/background/oxides.md

 Lithia is also in this group of Alkaline Fluxes, the fluxes that have a 2:1 element to oxygen ratio.

-Calcia, Magnesia, Baria and Strontia are all Alkaline Earth Fluxes.
+Calcia, Magnesia, Baria and Strontia are the Alkaline Earth Fluxes.
 These fluxes have a 1:1 oxygen ratio.
 They may not be quite as strong as the Alkaline Fluxes but they also expand less.
 An excess of any of these fluxes will create a matte glaze.